martinthomson/potato/draft-thomson-ptth-potato.md

 the value is multiplied by 4,
 then the stream type (0b01) is added.
-This adjustment only requires an understanding of the type of QUIC stream that the HTTP client uses to make requests.
+This adjustment only requires an understanding of the type of QUIC stream that the HTTP client uses to make requests, which works for regular HTTP/3 as well.

 Any extension that makes similar assumptions about the structure of stream identifiers